 DO YOU WANT TO RECEIVE A FREE CONSULTATION FROM A BUDWIG THERAPIST?
 CLICK HERE>>>

 Your Gut – The Key to Your Health

-A study, done by Dr. Garnet Cheney of Stanford Medical school, showed fresh raw cabbage juice to be very beneficial for patients suffering from ulcers, stomach pain, acid reflux, and gastrointestinal ulcerations (4).
+A study, done by Dr. Garnet Cheney of Stanford Medical school, showed fresh raw cabbage juice to be very beneficial for patients suffering from ulcers, stomach pain, acid reflux, and gastrointestinal ulceration (4).

-Included in each clinical program at the Budwig Center are healthy and delicious meals approved by the Budwig Protocol.
-Our nutritionist not only prepares these meals for the patients but also provides training sessions where she educates patients (and their family members, friends, and caregivers) on the value of each ingredient and shows how they can prepare the very same meals themselves.
+Included in each clinical program at the Budwig Center are healthy and delicious meals.
+Our nutritionist and kitchen staff not only prepare Budwig approved meals for those who enroll in our programs, but also provide training sessions.
+Thus, patients (and their family members, friends, and caregivers) learn the value of each ingredient and how they can prepare the very same meals themselves.

 Our patients go home with an official Budwig Guide loaded with recipes, allowing them to continue preparing and enjoying these healthy meals when they return home.

 The Golden Medicine of Sunshine and Vitamin D